Miblech/NutriApp/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Check [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/) to see all Points

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.